 January – Specialized Grant Cycle

 - Griffith-Reyburn Lowcountry Artist of the Year Award – A grant of $6,000 is made annually to a Charleston County visual artist, defined as a fine art sculptor or individual who works in oils, acrylics, watercolors, or pastels.
 The grant will provide funding to support the artist during the creation of a work of art that reflects or depicts “the look and feel” of the Lowcountry.
-Contact: Caroline Mullis Rakar.
-This deadline has been extended – please submit applications by February 4th, 2018 for consideration.
+To apply, visit this link.
+Contact: Caroline Rakar.

 - Winthrop Family Fund – Grants up to $5,000 are available annually to nonprofit organizations serving Allendale and/or Hampton Counties addressing all charitable areas, with particular attention to education, health, and conservation/ preservation of the built and natural environment.
+To apply, visit this link.
 Contact: Veronica Hemmingway.

 June - Regional Grant Cycle